Kingfrhn/Kingfrhn/README.md

 ### 🕹️ Senior QA Engineer | Game & Software Testing | Bug Hunter

 Senior QA Test Engineer with **4+ years of experience in game and application testing across Mobile, Console, PC, and Web platforms**.
-Specialized in **functional, exploratory, regression, and cross-platform testing**, with hands-on experience in **defect lifecycle management using Jira and TestRail**.
+Specialized in **functional, exploratory, regression, and cross-platform testing**, with strong experience in **defect lifecycle management using Jira and TestRail**.

-Currently expanding my skills in **test automation using Java and Selenium WebDriver**.
+Currently expanding my expertise in **test automation using Java and Selenium WebDriver**.

 ---